amarasa/equalize-heights/README.md

 3. **Include the Runtime Module**

-    To enable the automatic equalization, you must import the runtime module in your main JavaScript entry file. **If you want to apply equalization only at specific breakpoints**, you can set options on the `window` object **before** importing the runtime.
+    To enable automatic equalization, import the runtime module in your main JavaScript entry file. **If you want to apply equalization only at specific breakpoints,** set options on the `window` object **before** importing the runtime.
 For example:

     ```js
-    // Set the options first – in this example, equalization is applied only for viewports 768px and wider.
+    // Set advanced breakpoint options first.
+    // In this example:
+    // - For viewports 1024px and wider, equalize heights.
+    // - For viewports between 768px and 1023px, reset heights (no equalization).
-    window.equalizeHeightsOptions = { minWidth: 768 };
+    window.equalizeHeightsOptions = {
+    	breakpoints: [
+    		{ min: 1024, action: "equalize" },
+    		{ min: 768, max: 1023, action: "reset" },
+    	],
+    };

     // Then import the runtime module
     import "equalize-heights/runtime";
     ```

-    If you do not need a breakpoint, simply import the runtime:
+    If you do not need breakpoints, simply import the runtime:

     ```js
     import "equalize-heights/runtime";
     ```

-    This single import ensures that the runtime code (which automatically equalizes heights on page load and on window resize) is loaded into your project.
+    This ensures the runtime code (which automatically equalizes heights on page load and on window resize) is loaded into your project.

 ---

 ## Usage

-Once installed and configured, mark your HTML elements with either a class starting with `eh-` or a data attribute to define the group.
-For example:
+Mark your HTML elements with either a class (e.g., `eh-members`) or a data attribute (e.g., `data-equalize="groupName"`) to define the grouping for equalization.

-### Using Class-Based Grouping
+### Example using Class-Based Grouping

 ```html
 <div class="team grid grid-cols-1 md:grid-cols-3 gap-6">